 Shadows will forever surround you, no matter the path you choose.

-The voice echoed through the… place, and Aila had the strange sensation of hearing it in her own mind as well.
-She shook her head, trying to rid herself of the possible schizophrenic episode.
-Finally stopping, she waited, perfectly still, straining her ears for any sound.
+The voice echoed through the… place, and Aila had the strangest sensation of hearing it in her own mind as well.
+She shook her head, trying to rid herself of the possible schizophrenic episode – the voice couldn't be in her mind.
+Though, wait, if this was all a dream, then that made total sense, didn't it?
+But it still felt super weird and disconcerting.
+Finally letting her head slow, she waited, perfectly still, straining her ears for any sound.
 All was silent.
-She smiled, thinking that the voice was gone.
+She smiled in relief, thinking that the voice was gone.

 But fear not.

 With a sigh, she stood, being careful not to lose her bearings, something she discovered to be considerably more difficult when you can't see the floor.